base-org/web/apps/base-docs/docs/tools/onramps.md

 ## Ramp

-[Ramp](https://ramp.network/) is an on-ramp and off-ramp that empowers users to buy & sell crypto inside your app.
+[Ramp](https://ramp.network/) is an onramp and offramp that empowers users to buy & sell crypto inside your app.
 Ramp supports 40+ fiat currencies and 90+ crypto assets, including ETH on Base.

 ---